Manender80801/Motor-Cycle-Service-Analysis-Report/README.md

 ***<h2> Experience </h2>***

-### I had a Good experience at ther service station , the staff was very good in dealing with therir customers .
+### I had a Good experience at the service station , the staff was very good in dealing with their customers .
 They did their work within time .
 After that  i took a  final ride to see the changes done by mechanic and his team .
 I obeserved the smoothness and changes they made to it .
 Now i had a better braking with good tourque .
 I had a amazing experience with bike after it got serviced .

 ### In the end i did the billing for the same.